omid-b/gdp/README.md

 	- $> gdp data intersect file_1.dat file_2.dat file_3.dat
-	Description: Output intersect of a set of numerical data files (two or more) considering positional columns (similar positional columns; the value of the first file will be the output).
+	Description: Output intersect of a set of numerical data files (two or more) considering positional columns (similar positional columns that could be specified using '-x' flag; the value of the first file will be the output).
 Note that the first value of the flag '--fmt' will be important here.

 	- $> gdp data difference file_1.dat file_2.dat file_3.dat